 As a pet parent, it’s important to regularly check your pup’s lymph nodes to look for swelling.
 If you notice anything abnormal, make sure to take them in to see a vet for early diagnosis!

 Depending on how advanced and severe the cancer is, dogs diagnosed with lymphoma tend to live for 6-12 months.
 Thankfully, in the majority of these cases, the dog goes into remission, meaning that for a time they don’t have any of the symptoms of cancer, and can live a normal, active life.

 Remission isn’t a cure, though, and after some months, the cancer will become evident again and need to be treated.

 Lymphoma in Dogs: Natural Treatment

 When faced with a diagnosis of lymphoma for your pet, there are so many different opinions, and so much information to consider and understand.

 We know that you want the best for your dog’s health, and are likely interested in exploring natural treatment options to help with your pet’s fight with cancer.
 Canine lymphoma holistic treatment is available!

-If you are interested in using traditional methods such as chemotherapy, it is good to know that PIPTOPET is safe for long-term use, either on its own, or in addition to other treatment options.
+If you are interested in using traditional methods such as chemotherapy, it is good to know that PIPTOPET can be used for long-term, either on its own, or in addition to other treatment options.

-Since the biggest concern with lymphoma in dogs is recurrence of the cancer cells, PIPTOPET works hard to not only treat the current cancer, but to prevent recurrences too!
+Since the biggest concern with lymphoma in dogs is recurrence of the cancer cells, PIPTOPET can be useful for the current cancer, but to also before recurrences too!